|

 Generally, the more aggressive the tyre tread, the worse the on-road

 handling gets and the better the off-road handling gets.
-You must descried what percentage
+You must decided what percentage

-on and off roading you are going to do and what level of of off roading it will be.
+on and off roading you are going to do and what level and tyre of 4x4

 Sand generally requires a wider, smoother tread with as few knobs